 8. Blend in – Try to look less touristy as possible, act like you know exactly what are you doing or where are you going.

 9. Ask – Don’t be ashamed to ask questions.
-When you arrive at your hostel/hotel ask about tips what to avoid.
+When you arrive at your hostel/hotel ask for tips what to avoid.

 11. Plan B – Always have plan B if your plan A doesn’t work out for some reason.
 This applies to accommodation, transportation, and especially money.